danaikorre/dsmanufacturing.github.io/how_to_apply.md

 A single [form](https://www.ed.ac.uk/bayes/about-us/our-work/education/workforce-development/how-to-apply) is in use for a set of courses within the Bayes Centre's *Data Skills Workforce Development* portfolio; the form must therefore satisfy all courses' requirements and also the University of Edinburgh's formal requirements for applications.
 Bearing in mind that the data visualisation course has an atypical target student group, we highlight mandatory sections and where our requirements may differ from the standard, and provide answers to common questions from applicants.
 Please [e-mail us](mailto:datavisonline@gmail.com) if you have any other questions.

+Below, instructions on how to fill the University's application form.

+### Starting data
 Please select start date *1 June* to open the application form.
 Applications will be processed on a rolling basis.
-We recommend applying as early as poosible and at least a week in advance of the course start (**15 June**).
+We recommend applying as early as poosible and _at least a week in advance of the course start_ (**15 June**).

 ### Sections 1&ndash;3